 Separation (Resignation) and Reinstatement

-When resigning from a position, a Civil Service employee can request that the HR specialist include a remark on the separation SF-50 stating that the employee is vacating the position in order to accompany a spouse on an overseas assignment.
+When resigning from a position, a Civil Service employee should request that the HR specialist include a remark on the separation SF-50 stating that the employee is vacating the position in order to accompany a spouse on an overseas assignment.
 Civil Service employees should talk with their HR department about reinstatement eligibility, which allows employees to re-enter the federal competitive Civil Service workforce without competing with the general public, or undergoing the probationary process again to earn tenure.
 See OPM’s FAQs on Reinstatement Eligibility for more information.

 Each SF-50 will reflect the employee’s tenure status and, where appropriate, document the time worked in a qualifying position that will count toward tenure.
 Service performed overseas by family members under a limited non-career appointment (i.e. a Family Member Appointment) can be counted toward creditable service for tenure if it intervenes between two competitive service appointments (5 CFR 315.201 (b)(3)(iv)(H)).